How to become a coach

 Coaching and NLP training courses and organisations - what to look for

 When it comes to choosing a coaching or NLP course, understanding which qualifications are recognised within the UK and the industry standard is a great place to start.
-There are a lot of coaching and NLP training organisations out there - this can feel a little daunting.
+There are a lot of coaching and NLP training organisations out there and trying to navigate them can feel a little daunting.
 Asking the following questions when researching can help:

 - What qualification will I receive after completing the course?